Where to go in September and October

 Counting down the days to your next trip?
 We’ve got you covered this autumn with our round-up of Europe’s best destinations to discover in September and October…

-Germany: All eyes are on Munich when Oktoberfest, the world-famous German beer festival pitches up in Theresienwiese from September 17th– October 3rd.
+Germany: All eyes are on Munich when Oktoberfest, the world-famous German beer festival pitches up in Theresienwiese from mid September to early October.
 Pack your Lederhosen and get ready for an extravaganza of giant pretzels, Oompah bands and of course, gallons and gallons of ice-cold beer.
 Prost!

 Ireland: A combination of mild weather and lively events makes September one of the best months to visit Ireland.
 The party kicks off in Stradbally Co.
-Laois with the Electric Picnic festival (2nd – 4th September).
-Heading west, Galway welcomes visitors from around the world to raise a toast at the Galway International Oyster and Seafood Festival (23rd – 25th September).
+Laois with the Electric Picnic festival.
+Heading west, Galway welcomes visitors from around the world to raise a toast at the Galway International Oyster and Seafood Festival.
 Meanwhile in Dublin, it’s all go as Croke Park plays host to thousands of sports fans for the GAA All-Ireland Championship finals.

 Portugal: Locals will tell you September is the perfect time to plan a beach break in the Algarve or Lisbon Coast.
 The sea is still warm, there’s still a stretch in the evenings and best of all, beaches are virtually deserted.
 Playing away?
 Surf is more consistent off the Atlantic coast and mild autumn temperatures make this the perfect month for a round of golf in the Algarve.